luketurner/starter-kit/README.rst

 Then you can use the build scripts::

-  gulp [server]    runs dev webserver with livereload gulp build-dev   development build (auto-rebuilds on file changes) gulp build       release build - produces uglified, production ready code in /dist
+  gulp dev-server  runs dev webserver with livereload gulp build-dev   development build with file watcher on /src gulp build       release build - produces uglified, production ready code in /dist

 The "entry point" for the application's compile process is ``src/index.coffee``.
 It is initialized with a simple example application with two views, ``about`` and ``home``.
 You will probably want to remove the ``src/about`` and ``src/home`` folders after you get a sense of how views and routing work, and update the ``index.coffee`` to use your custom views and other components.